English Literature personal statement guide

 Section 01

-English Literature Personal Statement: 3-Question Example
+English Literature Personal Statement Example

-Question 1: Why do you want to study this course or subject?
+Why do you want to study this course or subject?

-Question 3: What else have you done to prepare outside education, and why are these useful?
+What else have you done to prepare outside of education, and why are these experiences useful?

-Illustrative example rewritten for the UCAS 3-question format.
-Use this for structure and reflection quality — not for copying.
+This is an illustrative example reviewed for factual accuracy.
+Use it for structure and reflection quality, not for copying.

 02